peckeronie/a5fritterbackend/README.md

 **Throws**

-- `403` if the user is not logged in
+- `403` if the user is not logged in, or if the logged in user is already following the user
 - `404` if the user by username does not exist
-- `401` if the logged in user is already following the user

 #### `DELETE /api/follow/followuser/:userName` - current logged in user unfollows another user